BodenmillerGroup/steinbock/docs/cli/measurement.md

       - `minor_axis_length`
       - `eccentricity`

-    An alternative selection of [scikit-image region properties](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) can be specified in the `regionprops` command, e.g.:
+    An alternative selection of scikit-image region properties can be specified in the `regionprops` command, e.g.:

         steinbock measure regionprops area convex_area perimeter

-The above commands will create object data tables in CSV format (see [file types](../specs/file-types.md#object-data), one file per image).
-The default destination directory paths are mentioned in brackets above.

-!!! note "Collecting object data"
-    To collect all object data from all images into a single file, see [data collection](utils.md#data-collection).

 ## Object distances